SheetJS/sheetjs/README.md

 ### Formulae

 The A1-style formula string is stored in the `f` field.
-Even though different file formats store the formulae in different ways, the formats are converted.
+Even though different file formats store the formulae in different ways, the formats are translated.

 Shared formulae are decompressed and each cell has the correct formula.